Yashas07/Docker-Railway-Ticket-Reservation/README.md

 Steps :

-Step 1: Download the docker-compose.yml file and go to the repository where it is stored.
+Step 1: Download the docker-compose.yml file and go to the directory where it is stored.

 Step 2: Start the app by the command  (sudo docker-compose up -d).